Chapter 4

 This is totally different from Economics and Mercantilism which uses money as the basis, through marginal pricing theory.

 Since effort is very important, its definition becomes very important.
-In our theory, we have defined human effort, whether physical or mental, as ultimately rooted in psychological or metaphysical toil and trouble.
+In our theory, we have defined human effort, whether physical or mental, as ultimately being rooted in psychological or metaphysical toil and trouble.
 This is opposite of the labor theory of value from Karl Marx which is based on physical work.

 Next, we will categorize effort according to Smith’s system of productive and unproductive labor, which he seems to have gotten from the Physiocrats.
-He defines productive labor as that which produces some vendible commodity, while unproductive labor as something that does not produce anything vendible.

 1-2.
 Material and Immaterial Effort